-When giving your restaurant a facelift, the easiest way to start would be switching up the interior colours.
+When giving your restaurant a facelift, there are of course an array of design trends to consider.
+Along with this structural revamp is switching up the interior colours of your establishment.
 But before you douse the space in your favourite shade, consider the following colour psychology tips.
 You’ll be surprised how choosing the right colour for your restaurant can go a long way; it might even help you build customer loyalty.
+Much like finding the ideal medical clinic design, determining the right colour palette for your restaurant will do wonders for your business.

 Red is bold, full of vigour and eye-catching.
 It heightens heart rate and increases blood pressure.
 While it may stimulate appetite and impulse eating, the active colour may not necessarily be ideal for most restaurants.
 It does work well, however, for fast food joints because red helps motivate diners to leave once they finish eating.
 Infusing dashes of red is preferable to painting all the walls of your restaurant in that colour.